 - Most graduate courses in Statistics

-Social Data Analytics electives with substantial social science content (Non-Social Science students)
+Social Data Analytics electives (examples) with substantial social science content (Non-Social Science students)

 - Modeling Interdependent Data (CAS)